Transfer of Shares in a Private Company

 - How many and what type of shares are being transferred

-As you can see it is important that your stock transfer forms are submitted as quickly, and as accurately, as possible.
-The market value of shares in a private company is an area that is open to wide interpretation, and for this reason, the Revenue Commissioners strongly encourage the completion of a form SD4, when sending in stock transfer forms.
+The market value of shares in a private company is an area that is open to wide interpretation and for this reason, the Revenue Commissioners strongly encourage the completion of a form SD4, when sending in stock transfer forms.